Podcasts

 American Cattlemen Podcast is Sponsored By:

 Welcome back to the American Cattlemen Podcast.
-Just ahead, we have Gale McKinney, he’s the owner of the American Cattlemen and he sits down with H. Kerr Taylor and Emily Searle with Old Three Wagyu.
+Just ahead, we have Gale McKinney, he’s the owner of the American Cattlemen, and he sits down with Ross Havens of Nichols Farms in Bridgewater, Iowa.
+In this episode, Gale and Ross dive into the Nichols Farms Beef Genetics Sale, with opening day on January 24th, 2026.

 For previous episodes of the American Cattlemen Podcast, please visit: www.americancattlemen.com.